-NEW: The entire book is now available for free in pdf format.
+The entire book is now available for free in pdf format (including errata).

 The Preface and Table of Contents are reproduced below.
-See also the selected answers and the authors' errata page, and the Spanish edition.
 (See also Rosenthal's graduate-level probability book and his probability book for the general public.)

 "The authors do an admirable job supplementing theoretical results with numerical examples and potential simulation studies. ...
 Ample homework problems are provided. ...
 The authors' organization is logical, with essential ideas from probability placed at the beginning followed by one-sample inference and then regression problems.
 The authors succeed in unifying a number of seemingly disparate ideas. ...
 The exposition is clear and uncluttered. ...
 In addition to an ambitious topic list and numerous examples throughout, the authors provide off-the-cuff remarks to help the reader assimilate information. ...
 This is a quality text."

 -- Dave H. Annis, in The American Statistician 59(3), August 2005.

 The text can be used with or without a statistical computer package.
 It is our opinion that students should see the importance of various computational techniques in applications, and the book attempts to do this.
 Accordingly, we feel that computational aspects of the subject, such as Monte Carlo, should be covered, even if a statistical package is not used.
 All of the computations in this text were carried out using Minitab.
 Minitab is a suitable computational platform to accompany the text, but others could be used.
 There is a Computations appendix that contains the Minitab code for those computations that are slightly involved (for example, if looping is required); these can be used by students as templates for their own calculations.
 If a software package like Minitab is used with the course, then no programming is required by the students to do problems.